joedski/musings/Vue General/Journal 2019-09-16 - Minimal Component-Level Magic Hook - Keyed Requests.md

 To keep things not unperformant, it'd use either a class or `Object.create()`, one of those things to keep everything but the config prop on the prototype.

 Of course, one could just do `new RequestorHelper(this, ...)` then.
 So, eh.

+## Or, How About a Dedicated Requests Service

+Another option is to just make a dedicated Requests service/mixin that does all the extra per-component registration and hook stuff for you.
+Since the ideas in this were meant to be specific to Requests, that's a reasonable option.